 - 7.2.
 All authorised signatories shall have access to view the council's bank accounts online. - 7.3.
 No employee or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council or a duly delegated committee. - 7.4.
 The Service Administrator shall set up all items due for payment online.
 A list of payments for approval, together with copies of the relevant invoices, shall be sent by email to two authorised signatories. - 7.5.
-In the prolonged absence of the Service Administrator the Chair as, an authorised signatory shall set up any payments due before the return of the Service Administrator. - 7.6.
+In the prolonged absence of the Service Administrator the Chair shall set up any payments due before the return of the Service Administrator. - 7.6.
 Two councillors who are authorised signatories shall check the payment details against the invoices before approving each payment using the online banking system. - 7.7.
-Evidence shall be retained showing which members approved the payment online {and a printout of the transaction confirming that the payment has been made shall be appended to the invoice for audit purposes}. - 7.8.
+Evidence shall be retained showing which members approved the payment online. - 7.8.
 A full list of all payments made in a month shall be provided to the next council meeting and appended to the minutes. - 7.9.
 Payment may be made by BACS or CHAPS by resolution of the council provided that each payment is approved online by two authorised bank signatories, evidence is retained and any payments are reported to the council at the next meeting.
-The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years. - 7.10.
+The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every year. - 7.10.
 Account details for suppliers may only be changed upon written notification by the supplier verified by the RFO and the Chair.
 This is a potential area for fraud and the individuals involved should ensure that any change is genuine.
 Data held should be checked with suppliers every year. - 7.11.
 Members and officers shall ensure that any computer used for the council's financial business has adequate security, with anti-virus, anti-spyware and firewall software installed and regularly updated. - 7.12.
 Remembered password facilities should not be used on any computer used for council banking.